alexander-williamson/prequin-fullstack-interview-task/README.md

 Hello!
 If you are reading this, then we're in the process of chatting with you about a technical role at Preqin.
 Congratulations!

 To move forward, we'd like to know a bit about how you work.
 We'd like you to demonstrate your skills and abilities.
 Below is a user story that reflects with work you will be doing at Preqin day to day.
-We would like you to deliver an e2e functional MVP of the feature, try to limit yourself to 2-3hours.
+We would like you to deliver an e2e functional prototype of the feature.

+Try to limit yourself to around 3 hours, we would like to see how you find balance to get a working prototype.

-You'll then have the opportunity to showcase your work to some of our engineering team, discuss your solution, explain what you might do differently with more time, and answer any questions.
+You'll then showcase your work to some of our engineering team and discuss your solution, how you found balance to deliver a functional prototype and how you would do it diffrently on a production ready system.

 This exercise is not graded or scored; it is designed to give us a sample of your thought processes as an engineer.